-Denmark must be one of the holy grails when it comes to summer vacations and while it may not be all that special when it comes to games and such it still offer a lot of cool stuff like LEGOLAND etc.
+Denmark must be one of the holy grails when it comes to summer vacations and while it may not be all that special when it comes to games and such it still offers a lot of cool stuff like LEGOLAND etc.

 In good tradition this place also had an Arcade hall (yey!), must have been 40+ vending machines of all sorts which was kinda expected but it also had the type of games i like and while it was only 4 it was still fun as i had never seen any of them before (in person).

 Sorry for the bad pictures, the Arcade was insanely populated with people (my guess 100+)… So it was very hard to do pictures without some random person/head or whatever in it.
-Another excuse is that i had my son with me so i had to make sure he didn’t get lost in the crowds.
+Another excuse is that i had my son with me and i had to make sure he didn’t get lost in the crowds.

 The machine is quite nicely designed with proper seats and everything and the machine looked to be in good condition too.